 Land Protection Plans - Land Protection Plans are required by agencies with nonfederal lands or interests in land within the authorized boundary, and the LPP serves as a strategy for the acquisition and/or interests of those lands.

 Park Atlas - The park atlas is a collection of maps and geospatial data indicating areas of particular importance as to wilderness, natural, historical, wildlife, cultural, archeological, paleontological, geological, recreational, and similar resources.

 Wild and Scenic River Value Statements - Every designated river must have a Values Statement.
-The Wild and Scenic River Values Statement identifies and articulates those resources and values that were critical to a river’s designation and inclusion in the national Wild & Scenic River system.
-The ORVs are the unique and/or exemplary resources contained in the river’s corridor than must be protected and enhanced in order for a river to be in compliance with the Wild and Scenic Rivers Act.
+The Wild and Scenic River Values Statement identifies and articulates those resources and values that were critical to a river’s designation and inclusion in the national wild & scenic river system.
+The Outstandingly Remarkable Values (ORVs) are the unique and/or exemplary resources contained in the river’s corridor than must be protected and enhanced in order for a river to be in compliance with the Wild and Scenic Rivers Act.

 General Management Plan - Comprehensive park plan that guides the long-term management of resources, visitor use, and general development at the park.
 Every park has a GMP.

 Implementation Plans - More detailed plans for specific areas or programs that implement decisions made in the General Management Plan.

 Fire Management Plan - Provides direction for wildland fire management.